chinapedia/wikipedia.abstract.en/Page/Albert_Camus.md

 Death

-20041113-002_Lourmarin_Tombstone_Albert_Camus.jpg Alt= Photograph of a bronze plaque on the monument to Camus in the town of Villeblevin, France.
-It reads: "From the General Council of the Yonne Department, in homage to the writer Albert Camus whose remains lay in vigil at the Villeblevin town hall on the night of 4 to 5 January 1960."|The bronze plaque on the monument to Camus in the town of Villeblevin, France.
-It reads: "From the General Council of the Yonne Department, in homage to the writer Albert Camus whose remains lay in vigil at the Villeblevin town hall on the night of 4 to 5 January 1960."Camus_Monument_in_Villeblevin_France_17-august-2003.1.JPG, where he died in a car crash on 4 January 1960]]
+, where he died in a car crash on 4 January 1960]]

 Camus died on 4 January 1960 at the age of 46, in a car accident near Sens, in Le Grand Fossard in the small town of Villeblevin.
 He was leaving Paris for a vacation with his publisher, Michel Gallimard, who was driving with his family.
 Gallimard died a few days later.
 144 pages of a handwritten manuscript entitled _Le premier homme_ (_The First Man_) were found in the wreckage.
 Camus had predicted this unfinished novel based on his childhood in Algeria would be his finest work.
 Camus was buried in the Lourmarin Cemetery, Lourmarin, Vaucluse, France, where he had lived.
 His friend Sartre read a eulogy, paying tribute to Camus’s heroic "stubborn humanism".

 Literary career

-Lucia_1957.jpg on 13 December 1957, three days after accepting the Nobel Prize in Literature]]
+on 13 December 1957, three days after accepting the Nobel Prize in Literature]]

 Camus's first publication was a play _Revolte dans les Asturies_ (_Revolt in the Asturias_) written with three friends in May 1936.
 The subject was the 1934 revolt by Spanish miners that was brutally suppressed by the Spanish government resulting in 1,500 to 2,000 deaths.
 In May 1937 he wrote his first book, _L'Envers et l'Endroit_ (_Betwixt and Between_ also translated as _The Wrong Side and the Right Side_).
 Both were published by Edmond Charlot's small publishing house.